Equal Educational Opportunity Policy

 To promote mutual trust, learning and understanding, students are encouraged to address matters through informal resolution, although they are not required to do so.
 The college encourages open and honest communication between members of its community.
 Often differences can be resolved by communication between the relevant parties.
 Further, the pursuit of an informal resolution does not prevent the student from submitting a formal grievance if informal resolution fails.

 Students are encouraged to discuss the matter with the community member with whom the underlying dispute concerns.
-The relevant Department Chair, or the student’s Academic Dean, or School of Social Work designee may help with informal resolutions.
+The relevant Department Chair, the student’s Academic Dean, or School of Social Work designee may help with informal resolutions.
 These persons are prepared to assist with the assessment of a concern and to explain the options and resources available for resolving and redressing concerns.
 Questions are encouraged; merely discussing an incident in this way does not commit an individual to making a complaint.
 Discussions aimed at informal resolution must remain confidential and generally last for no more than seven (7) working days.

 The matter will be considered resolved when there is an agreed-upon resolution acceptable to all parties.
 If no resolution results, the student should consult their Academic Dean or, in the case of the School of Social Work, the Associate Dean of Academic Affairs.
 If the student feels that no satisfactory resolution has been made, the student may file a formal complaint.